afombravo/2FAST2Q/README.md

 Upon completion, several files should be seen in the indicated output folder (when running in default mode only b, c (only in cmd line mode), and d will be kept):

 	a. 	“*_reads.csv” files corresponding to the read counts per feature per inputted sequencing file;

 	b.
 A “compiled_stats.csv” containing all the relevant input/output information about the 2FAST2Q analysis;

 	c.
-A bar plot "reads_plot.png" representing the total number of reads, and valid reads, per sample;

-	d.
 A “compiled.csv” file with the compilation of all the read counts per feature in all the inputted files.
 Use this latter in the next steps of the data analysis pipeline.

+	d.
+A bar plot "reads_plot.png" with the number of total and quality passed reads (absolute), and in percentage ("reads_plot_percentage.png"), per sample;

+	e.
+2 other violin plots with the distribution of the found features per sample are also presented (normalized for reads per milion, and absolute numbers).
+The interquartile distribution is also ploted for each sample (25%-75%)

 ### Short Explanation